avengers-p7/Avengers_P7_Documents/Application_CI/Design/08- Jenkins/Ansible Role for Jenkins/README.md

 > Additional Option
 >
-> --limit: You can use the --limit option to specify a subset of hosts from the inventory on which the playbook should be executed.
+> --limit: You can use this option to specify a subset of hosts from the inventory on which the playbook should be executed.
+>
 > -e or --extra-vars: You can pass extra variables to the playbook using this option.